-Table 2 (page 44) shows estimated heating energy costs for eight different heat pumps, an electric furnace, and an oil furnace.
+Table 1 shows estimated heating energy costs for six different heat pumps and an electric furnace.
 Seven locations across Canada have been selected for the purposes of this comparison.
-Six of these locations are cities, while one, rural central Ontario, is a region.
+Six of these are cities, while one, rural Central Ontario, is a region.
 Each has unique electricity costs.
-Results in other cities in the same climate region may differ, due to variations in electricity costs.
+Results in other cities in the same climate region can differ due to variations in electricity.

 A range of annual energy costs is provided by region for each heating system.
 This accounts for variations in equipment efficiency, size of house or annual heating requirements, and the ratio of heat pump to house heat loss.
-According to Table 2, the lowest operating costs for all systems are found in Vancouver, which has the warmest climate.
-The highest operating costs for most systems are found in rural central Ontario.
-In all of these estimated cases, heat pump systems have lower annual heating energy costs than electric or oil furnaces.
-Also note that in all locations, ground water EESs have lower operating costs than closed-loop EESs.
+According to Table 1, the lowest operating costs for all systems are found in Vancouver, the warmest climate.
+The highest operating costs for most systems are found in rural Central Ontario.
+In all of these estimated cases, heat pump systems have lower annual heating energy costs than electric furnaces.
+Also note that in all locations, ground-water EESs have lower operating costs than closed-loops EESs.

-The comparisons shown in Table 2 include only energy costs for space heating.
-For some heat pumps equipped with a desuperheater, domestic water heating costs can be reduced by 25 to 50 percent.
-This would increase the savings and improve the payback on investment for these systems.
-Furthermore, there may be payback and energy savings for those heat pumps, which can be used to meet space cooling requirements.
+The comparisons shown in Table 1 include only energy cost reductions for space heating.
+For heat pumps equipped with a desuperheater for domestic water heating costs can be reduced by to 50 per cent.
+This would increase the savings and improve the payback on investment these systems.
+Furthermore, there may be payback and energy savings for those heat pumps which can be used to meet space cooling requirements.